 We stumble upon a promising-looking bookstore down Pirates Alley and instantly feel at home.
 Faulkner House Books is one of those literary emporiums that feels like it was created not by a committee of marketers but by an individual who really loves books.
 And it is.
 Owned by an attorney who specializes in rare volumes and first editions, it is the sort of place that Faulkner himself would likely have been partial to.

 There aren’t many books to choose from.
-Probably no more than a thousand in all.
+Maybe a few thousand or so.
 But they are all great books.
 The legendary southern writers are all represented here including Faulkner, Walker Percy, Tennessee Williams, and many others.
 And the vibe is perfect, like that of a library in a fine home that houses a beloved personal collection.
 You almost feel funny asking if you can buy one.
 Luckily, you can.

 A Storehouse of Voices